 Properly made gifts can avoid gift and estate taxes, while also possibly qualifying for an income tax deduction.
 Consider a charitable trust that allows you to give income-producing assets to charity, but keep the income for life — or for the charity to receive the earnings and the assets to later pass to your heirs.

 Planning for your future and examining all of the aspects can be complex.
-To find out how you can balance your plan while incorporating all of the estate and trust components that will suit your needs best, contact your Untracht Early advisor.
+To find out how you can balance your family wealth management plan while incorporating all of the estate and trust components that will suit your needs best, contact your Untracht Early advisor.